← Back to Community

 What we worked on

-- Romanian deadlifts (light barbell, 4 sets of 8, technical priority).
+• Romanian deadlifts (light barbell, 4 sets of 8, technique first).

-By the end of month 2, Sofi was deadlifting 95 pounds clean.
-Her squat was below parallel.
-Her diastasis had closed to 1 finger gap.
+By the end of month 2, Sofi was hinging under a loaded barbell with a clean brace and no coning, and squatting below parallel with good control.
+Her diastasis had closed to a 1-finger gap.
 The stress incontinence had resolved.

-Sleep was still bad (the baby was 8 months old by this point) but training was helping her energy in a way that surprised her.
+Sleep was still rough (the baby was 8 months old by this point), but the training was lifting her energy in a way that genuinely surprised her.
+She told me she had stopped dreading the stairs at her apartment.

 Month 3: first metcon back

 Month 3 was the bridge to group classes.
 We added conditioning.
 We tested jumping (cleared, no incontinence).
-We built the engine back.
+We rebuilt the engine.

 Weekly structure